 Mix the ingredients

-- Peel the onions and then grate them on the largest holes of a box grater, or slice them very thinly.
-You can use a mandolin to do this, or just cut them in half from tip to root and slice them into semi circles using a sharp knife.
+- Peel the onions and grate them on the largest holes of a box grater, or slice them very thinly.
+You can use a mandolin to do this or cut them in half from tip to root and slice them into semi-circles using a sharp knife.

 - Allow the onions to cool.